Flossmoor & Homewood, IL’s Favorite Dentists For General Dentistry

-Whether you are seeking a Flossmoor general dentist, sedation dentist or a completely different approach to dental care, our dentists are here to provide results and the most enjoyable dental visit you will ever have!
+Whether you are seeking a Flossmoor general dentist, oral surgeon, pediatric dentist, cosmetic dentist, endodontist, or a completely different approach to dental care, our dentists are here to provide results and the most enjoyable dental visit you will ever have!
 Experience the difference with The Center For Dental Excellence of Flossmoor, IL, and call us at 708.866.0095.

 Brushing and flossing after each meal is the first step to ensuring optimal dental health.
 However, it isn’t the only necessity to keeping your teeth and gums healthy.
 Despite regular brushing and flossing, food and bacteria in the mouth will leave hardened deposits called tartar.
 These hardened deposits, if not routinely removed, can cause cavities, tooth decay, and gum disease.
 There are many toothpastes and mouth rinses on the market that reduce the amount of plaque or tartar build up, but none can completely prevent it.
 Routine or preventive dental cleaning appointment should be a part of everyone’s dental hygiene regimen at least once every six months.

-If you are someone who feels anxious when getting dental exams, preventive dental cleanings, or treatment, or someone who simply suffers from sensitive teeth or a sensitive gag-reflex, The Center For Dental Excellence has the solution for you!
-Sedation Dentistry will allow you to relax or even sleep during your exam, preventive dental cleaning, or treatment.
+If you are someone who feels anxious when getting dental treatment, The Center For Dental Excellence has the solution for you!
+Sedation Dentistry will allow you to relax or even sleep during your treatment.
 It will truly make your worry-free visit completely without worry!
-Our Flossmoor sedation dentists will help you enter a relaxed state that will keep your mind off of your appointment, or even let you enter a state of dreaming while the dentist works on your mouth.
+We even have a variety of sedation options, pending your treatment and personal needs and preference.
 By the end of the visit, you will be fully lucid and awake and ready to carry on with the rest of your day!

 Brushing, flossing, and a good routine of dental cleanings are necessary to prevent cavities.
 Additionally, one should be mindful of consuming sugary beverages and snacks and the effect that they have on your teeth and gums.
 Excess sugar can feed bad bacteria that remains in your mouth after brushing, flossing, and rinsing.
 Also, highly acidic foods, such as orange juice, can break down the protective enamel in your teeth, allowing bad bacteria a place to feed on excess sugar.